machal/cssmine-content/content/css3-transitions.md

 ```

 CSS transitions are usually triggered on mouse hover but you can also trigger
-them by adding a class using Javascript and clicking on the element:
+them by adding a class using Javascript and enabling clicking on the element:
 `.box.clicked { background: blue; }`.

 Try an example at [cdpn.io/e/hJljB](http://cdpn.io/e/hJljB).